9 FREE THINGS TO DO WHEN VISITING MASON CITY, IOWA

 Located in Central Park (West State St.) is the Mason City Veterans Monument.
 The monument honors over 3,300 veterans with Mason City connections.
 Standing 8 feet high and weighing 4,000 pounds it features 12 Black India Granite stones!

 River City Sculptures on Parade are located in various parts of Downtown Mason City.
 The outdoor exhibit is on display year-round.
 The self guided tour starts Downtown and loops through the Cultural Crescent which includes historic architecture, art museum, public library and the Music Man Square.
-Tour map is available at the Visit Mason City Center.
+Tour map is available at the Visit Mason City Center or download a mobile friendly version.

 Nestled atop the limestone bluffs of the Winnebago River is the Lime Creek Nature Center; (located at 3501 Lime Creek RD; HWY.
 65 N).
 The Nature Center features a variety of educational exhibits on wildlife and natural resources in Northern Iowa.
 An outdoor amphitheater, hands-on nature displays and over nine miles of trails through prairie, forest and wetland habitat provide fun experiences for everyone.
 FREE Admission